SemanticSearchWithVectors/docs/docs/20-Assistant.md

 ## Cloud API Keys

-The Home Assistant uses the following cloud services:
+The project uses the following cloud service:

 1. [OpenAI](https://platform.openai.com) chat and depending on your configuration, the `Whisper` speech to text transcriber.
 The OpenAI API key is used to call the OpenAI Chat Completion API and extracting OpenAI Functions.
-2. The [Weather API](https://www.weatherapi.com/) to get weather data.
-This data is used to `ground` the GPT prompts the assistant generates.

 Next you will need to create accounts and get API keys for the cloud services.
 The API keys are stored in a `.env` file in the `client` folder of the repo you cloned.
 As you create the API keys, add them to the `.env` file.